tinytelly/java-automate/README.md

 **Multiple .properties files**:
   You can provide as many .properties files as you like.
 This can help in managing different abstractions of a solution.
   If the same property is provided in multiple files the last property file loaded via the ```--properties``` argument will be the one that is used.
-  To provide multiple properties files configure the command line line this ```--properties parent.properties&client.properties```
+  To provide multiple properties files configure the command line like this ```--properties parent.properties&client.properties```

 ####Payload: